Rules and Regulations

 - At the end of the four minutes, the selection is to be played straight through without pause.

-IV.
-College, High School, and Middle School Big Band Winners
+III.
+College, High School, and Middle School Big Band & Combo Winners

 A. Honor Band: Competitive schools in each class are eligible for this award, which is presented to the school with the highest overall averaged score awarded by the adjudicators.